 I explored other parts of Thailand, with the view to finding a good alternative to Bangkok as place to settle more permanently.
 I considered Phuket because it’s a touristy, seaside island where nearly everybody speaks English.
 But it’s a relatively expensive place to live and, unless you love the sea, I found it a bit boring.
 I do love the sea, having grown up in Cape Town, but because there isn’t any surf along any of the beaches around Thailand, I don’t find the tranquil seaside life here interesting at all.

 I rejected Hat Yai in the south as being too out of the way, too small and too disorganized.
-The other islands like Krabi or Samui seemed like a nice idea, but I had had enough of living in small, isolated villages with no shops and I had no intention of living a lonely life away on an island with dodgy internet connections and expensive flights to the mainland.
-Maybe this is precisely what you do want, in which case any of these larger islands would be ideal for you.
+The other islands like Krabi or Samui or Pangan seemed like a nice idea, but I had had enough of living in small, isolated villages with few shops and I had no intention of living a lonely life away on an island with dodgy internet connections and expensive flights to the mainland.
+Maybe this is precisely what you do want, in which case any of these larger islands would be ideal for you (where there are larger expat communities where everybody knows each other).
 But not for me.